How the Continuing Education Program Works

 In 1975, the Registered Professional Reporter (RPR) program was initiated to raise the field of court reporting to a verifiably professional level.
 Earning Registered status through a process of rigorous testing and maintaining it through a comprehensive program of continuing education ensures that the designations represent a consistent level of proficiency, technological advancement, and all other traits of well-rounded professionals.

-NCRA offers additional certifications for working reporters: the Registered Merit Reporter (RMR, formerly the Certificate of Merit); Registered Diplomate Reporter (RDR); and three realtime-related certifications, Certified Realtime Reporter (CRR), Certified Broadcast Captioner (CBC), and Certified CART Provider (CCP).
+NCRA offers additional certifications for working reporters: the Registered Merit Reporter (RMR, formerly the Certificate of Merit); Registered Diplomate Reporter (RDR); and two realtime-related certifications, Certified Realtime Reporter (CRR), and Certified Realtime Captioner (CRC).

 NCRA's CE program is based on continuing education units, or CEUs.
 This is a widely recognized system of measuring adult learning.
 Registered members may now choose from a variety of learning opportunities including commercial seminars, many of which already incorporate the CEU measurement system.